analogdevicesinc/ai8x-training/README.md

 On a shared (multi-user) system that has previously been set up, only local installation is needed.
 CUDA and any `apt-get` or `brew` tasks are not necessary.

-The `screen` command can be used inside a remote terminal to disconnect a session from the controlling terminal, so that a long running training session doesn’t abort due to network issues, or local power saving.
+The `screen` command (or alternatively, the more powerful `tmux`) can be used inside a remote terminal to disconnect a session from the controlling terminal, so that a long running training session doesn’t abort due to network issues, or local power saving.
 In addition, screen can log all console output to a text file.

 Example: